Ranch and Outdoor Expeditions Your Boy Will Love

 Young troubled boys learn academically in the Our Lady of the Rosary homeschool curriculum, accredited by NISAC, and study both on campus, and during expeditions.
 Boys also attend Roman Catholic church services nearby and take part in daily prayer sessions on campus.

 During the wilderness learning program, up to 10 boys live in rustic log cabins at our base camp that also features chicken coops, a horse pen, and semi-off-grid power and water supplies.

-Here on the Frontier, young boys learn how to:
+Here on the Frontier, young boys also learn fun things, like:

-- grow food in a garden in summer
+- horticulture (grow food plants in a garden in summer)

-- pack horses for 3-4 day camping trips
+- packing horses for 3-4 day camping trips

 Go Green and Grow!

-Rocky Mountain Frontier is designed as a ‘geo-thermal green’ campus, where boys and staff members adapt to an 1800’s ‘off-grid’ lifestyle.
-We keep solar electric power working at base camp at all times.
+RMF is designed as a ‘geothermal green’ campus, where boys and staff members adapt to an 1800’s ‘off-grid’ lifestyle.
+We keep solar electric power working at the base camp at all times.

 - Introduce troubled boys to new environments and foster an appreciation for the natural world and respect for animals